jdibenes/hl2ss/README.md

 - Right-handed coordinate system with +y => up, +x => right, and -z => forward.
 - For 3D points the order is [x, y, z] expressed in meters.
 - For quaternions (orientations) the order is [x, y, z, w].
-- For RM Depth Longthrow divide depth by 1000 to convert to meters.
+- For RM Depth Long Throw divide depth by 1000 to convert to meters.
 - For RM Depth AHAT divide depth by 250 to convert to meters.
 - [Hand data format](https://learn.microsoft.com/en-us/uwp/api/windows.perception.people.jointpose?view=winrt-22621).

 ## Known issues and limitations

 - Multiple streams can be active at the same time but only one client per stream is allowed.
-- Ocassionally, the application might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
+- Ocassionally, the server might crash when accessing the Front Camera and RM Depth Long Throw streams simultaneously.
 See https://github.com/microsoft/HoloLens2ForCV/issues/142.
-- Currently, it is not possible to access the Front Camera and RM Depth AHAT streams simultaneously without downgrading the HoloLens 2 OS.
+- Currently, it is not possible to access the Front Camera and RM Depth AHAT streams simultaneously without downgrading the HoloLens OS.
 See https://github.com/microsoft/HoloLens2ForCV/issues/133.
 - The RM Depth AHAT and RM Depth Long Throw streams cannot be accessed simultaneously.
 - Building for x86 and x64 (HoloLens emulator), and ARM is not supported.